Luis Urías Player Props: Brewers vs. Mets

 Luis Urías At The Plate

-- Urias is hitting .157 with two doubles, a home run and seven walks.
+- Urias is batting .148 with two doubles, a home run and seven walks.

-- He has gone deep in one of 18 games, and in 1.6% of his plate appearances.
+- He has homered in one of 19 games, and in 1.5% of his plate appearances.

-- In four games this year, Urias has picked up an RBI, with more than one RBI once.
+- Urias has driven in a run in four games this season (21.1%), including one multiple-RBI game.

-- He has scored a run in five of 18 games so far this year.
+- He has scored in five games this season (26.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.